 Class Attendance: Course attendance is monitored during online course sections.
 Refer to individual course syllabi for scheduling information.
-Online class participation is an important component of the learning process.
-The student should access all content.
-Reading feedback from the instructor/faculty prior to next submission of an assignment is expected of the student.
+In the BSN program, it is expected that students will be punctual and attend each class.
+Class participation is an important component of the learning process.
+All assignments are open.
 If you plan to be out of town for a conference or family event, you may submit primary post or assignments early.
-Lack of participation in on-line modules or units, exceeding 14 days, will be considered non-attendance and may result in dismissal from the course.
+Lack of participation in online modules or units, exceeding 14 days, will be considered non-attendance and may result in dismissal from the course.
 Students are responsible for professional communication with BSN professors in the event an absence does occur.
+Excessive absences may result in dismissal from the program.